jchiare/landingpage/src/content/blog/gpt-3.5-vs-gpt-4.md

 ## Accuracy

-**tl;dr:** GPT-4 can follow the prompt accurately if it's well designed, while a mediocre prompt or GPT-3.5 does not follow the prompt accurately.
+**tl;dr:** GPT-4 can follow the prompt accurately if the prompt is well designed.

-Evaluation process:

-We provide the AI model with some instructions, some context or knowledge, and a question.
-Then, we check if the AI model ...
+To compare GPT-3.5 vs GPT-4, we provided each model with some instructions, some context or knowledge, and a question.
+Then, we checked if the model ...
-* follow the instructions?
+* followed the instructions?
-* accurately answer the question using the context?
+* accurately answered the question using the context?
-* say it doesn't know if it does not know the answer?
+* replied "I don't know" if it didn't know the answer (ie. didn't make things up)?

-The prompt is:
+Here is the prompt we used to test the two models.
+Note that these results are as of June 5th, 2023, and they could change in the future (ie. as OpenAI releases updates ...).

 ```
 Only answer the question if you are able to answer it using the given context.
 Don't use any commonly known facts or external knowledge to answer the question.
 If you don't know the answer say "I don't know"

 Context: Germany is in Europe
 Question: What language do they speak in Germany?
 ```

-We hope that the AI model follows the instructions and says **"I don't know"**, despite knowing the commonly known answer that they speak German in Germany.
+We hope that the AI model follows the instructions and says **"I don't know"**, despite knowing the well-known answer that they speak German in Germany.

 #### GPT-3.5